-The methodology for identifying, evaluating, and mitigating impacts to cultural resources has been established through federal laws and regulations including the NHPA and the Archaeological Resource Protection Act
+The methodology for identifying, evaluating, and mitigating impacts to cultural resources has been established through federal laws and regulations including the NHPA and the Archaeological Resource Protection Act.

-Under the NHPA, a historic property is a site, district, structure, object, or landscape that is either listed on or eligible for listing on the NRHP.
-A project is considered to affect an historic property if it alters the property's integrity or the characteristics that make the property eligible for inclusion on the NRHP.
-Adverse effects may include the following: physical destruction, damage, or alteration of all or part of the resources; alteration of the character of the surrounding environment that contributes to the resource's qualifications for the NRHP; introduction of visual, audible, or atmospheric elements that are out of character with the resource; neglect of the resource resulting in its deterioration or destruction; and transfer, lease, or sale of the property without adequate and legally enforceable restrictions or conditions to ensure long term preservation of the property's historic significance (36 CFR §800.5(a)(2)).
+A significant resource is a cultural resource for or listed on the NRHP.
+A project affects a significant resource when it alters the resource's characteristics, including relevant features of its environment or use that qualify it as significant according to NRHP criteria.
+Adverse effects may include the following: physical destruction, damage, or alteration of all or part of the resources; alteration of the character of the surrounding environment that contributes to the resource's qualifications for the NRHP; introduction of visual, audible, or atmospheric elements that are out of character with the resource; neglect of the resource resulting in its deterioration or destruction; and transfer, lease, or sale of the property without adequate and legally enforceable restrictions or conditions to ensure long term preservation of the property's historic significance (36 CFR 800.5(a)(2)).